Gary Linnen: Unlocking the Power of Peer Leaders

 Why not then?

-And that for me, like, I like internally bothered me.
-Because, you know, I look at my sister.
+And that for me, like, I like internally bothered me because, you know, I look at my sister.
+I look at my, I have three sisters and I look at how they struggled.

 And I just don't like that notion of you get out and you don't give back.
 And so that's how I got into this work.

-You know, I graduated from Cornell, went into PR for a little bit, didn't like that.
+You know, I graduated from Cornell, went into PR for a little bit.
+Didn't like that.

 I used to work because it was about, for me, it was inauthentic to me.